wqking/gincu/readme.md

 # Gincu -- a simple match three game, game engine, and game framework written in C++

-## Version

-1.0.1

 ## Introduction and goals

-This is a simple tiny 2D game, game engine, and game framework written in C++.
-This is not and will not be feature complete because the goals are:
+Gincu is a lightweight cross platform 2D game framework and middleware written in C++.

+The missions of this project are:
  * Proof of concept.
 Though I developed several commercial games and engines in the past decade, I didn't have the chance to try some cool concepts such as Entity Component System.
 The project is where to show the concepts.
  * Learning.
 I hope this project is a good start point for someone who wants to develop a game from scratch.
+ * Be feature complete in the future.

 The original work was a test work when I was applying a job with a game company.
 The company requires a simple match-three game written in C++ with SDL.
 I didn't join the company because I got another offer at the mean time.

 Now I open source the project, and I've rewritten the render engine with SFML.

-The match-three is the first step.
+Now there is a match-three game in the project.
 In the future we may add more games as prototypes to the project.
 Though the match three game is not as cool as Candy Crush Saga, it includes most basic stuff and may be a good kick off.

+## Version

+1.0.1

 ## Supported platform